TAbdiukov/txtShear/README.md

 1. *[Recommended for compatibility]* Get a Windows XP VM
 2. Get a **Microsoft Visual Basic 6.0**

-***Tip:** I unofficially recommend a portable version sticking around on BT, as you won't have to mess around with the installation and registry.
+***Tip:** I unofficially recommend a portable version sticking around on BT, as you won't have to deal with the installation and registry.
 Plus, it's only a few megabytes.
 Check out **Portable Microsoft Visual Basic 6.0 SP6***

 3. Fire up **Microsoft Visual Basic 6.0**, open up the project.
 4. Go to File -> Make *.exe -> Save